Resources for Teaching Assistants

 - Village Copier for large jobs except exams.

-HOW: get authorization form from the Psych Department's Administrative Assistant or Kathe Blydenburgh.
+HOW: get authorization form from the Psych Department's Administrative Assistant

 To facilitate automatic scoring and item analysis of multiple-choice tests.
 Can also be used for research purposes.